7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 }
 ```

-This represents a game score system where the player can collect Stars or Mangoes with differently configured and calculated point values.
+This represents a game score system where the player can collect Stars or Mangoes with differently
+configured and calculated point values.

 #### `DistageSpecScalatest` Base Classes

 There are test suite base classes for functor, bifunctor and trifunctor effect types.
-We will be choosing the
+We will be
-one that matches our application's effect type from the following:
+choosing the one that matches our application's effect type from the following:

-- No effect type - @scaladoc[`DistageSpecScalatest[Identity]`](izumi.distage.testkit.scalatest.DistageSpecScalatest)
+- No effect type, imperative usage - @scaladoc[`DistageSpecScalatest[Identity]`](izumi.distage.testkit.scalatest.DistageSpecScalatest)
 - `F[_]` - @scaladoc[`DistageSpecScalatest[F]`](izumi.distage.testkit.scalatest.DistageSpecScalatest)
 - `F[+_, +_]` - @scaladoc[`DistageBIOSpecScalatest[F]`](izumi.distage.testkit.scalatest.DistageBIOSpecScalatest)
 - `F[-_, +_, +_]` - @scaladoc[`DistageBIOEnvSpecScalatest[F]`](izumi.distage.testkit.scalatest.DistageBIOEnvSpecScalatest)

+The effect monad is expected to support sync and async effects. `distage-testkit` provides this
+support for `Identity`, monix, ZIO, and monads in the cats effect heirarchy.
+For our demonstration
-For our demonstration application the tests use the `ZIO[-R, +E, +A]` effect type.
-This means we'll be
+application the tests use the `ZIO[-R, +E, +A]` effect type.
+This means we'll be using
-using `DistageBIOEnvSpecScalatest` for the test suite base class.
+`DistageBIOEnvSpecScalatest` for the test suite base class.

 The default config (`super.config`) has `pluginConfig`, which will scan the package the test is in
 for according modules.
 See the @ref:[`distage-extension-plugins`](./distage-framework.md#plugins) documentation